MeteoSwiss-APN/devops/CodeDev.rst

   DYCORE_HASH=$(spack find --format "{hash}" ${DYCORE_SPEC})

-If the configuration of variants required does not exists (it means it has not been installed by jenkins), we will have to compile the C++ dycore as well (you can skip the rest of this section and jump instead to :ref:`Compile cosmo against a modified version of the dycore`)
+If the configuration of variants required does not exists (it means it has not been installed by jenkins), we will have to compile the C++ dycore as well (you can skip the rest of this section and jump instead to :ref:`Compile a local version of COSMO`)

 Set the spack spec of COSMO: